What is a Thermocouple?

 This type of thermocouple has higher accuracy and stronger signal than type K and J thermocouple at moderate temperature ranges.
 And it is a more stable type thermocouple than type K. The type E thermocouple produces the highest EMF per degree than other types of thermocouple.

 The positive lead is composed of nickel-chromium (90% nickel and 10% chromium) and a negative terminal is composed of constantan (95% nickel, 2% aluminum, 2% manganese, and 1% silicon).
 The positive lead is colored purple and the negative lead-colored red.

 The temperature range of this type of thermocouple is between -270˚C to 870˚C (454 to 1600F).
 And standard accuracy is ±1.7˚C%.

-This type of thermocouple is used where high accuracy and fast response required.
-It is not used for vacuum or low oxygen applications and Sulphuric environment.
-The cost of type E thermocouple is more than the type J and K thermocouple.
+This type of thermocouple is used where high accuracy and fast response are required.
+It is not used for vacuum or low oxygen applications and Sulphuric environments.
+The cost of type E thermocouples is more than the type J and K thermocouples.